CloudCannon/Academy/_posts/2017-02-06-control-flow-statements-in-liquid.md

 icon: control
 ---
 ## Introduction
-In this example we have a list of cupcakes on our bakery store and we're going to Liquid to only show a subset of these cupcakes.
-The cupcakes are a collection, here's one of the cupcakes to show you the structure.
+We have a list of cupcakes on our [Bakery Store examples site](https://github.com/CloudCannon/bakery-store/tree/liquid-control-flow) and we're using Liquid to only show a subset of these cupcakes.

+The cupcakes are a collection, here's one of the cupcakes to show you the structure:

 {% raw %}
 ~~~html